milesberry/milesberry.github.io/_posts/2020-03-25-safeguarding-remote-teaching.md

 There’s [further good advice](https://coronavirus.lgfl.net/safeguarding) from London’s regional broadband consortium, London Grid for Learning.

-*Originally written for Roehampton secondary PGCE students continuing to support students remotely.
+*Originally written for Roeha mpton secondary PGCE students continuing to support students remotely.
 I am not a lawyer; you should follow your school's policy.*